 | Supreme Court guidelines on passive euthanasia

 The following guidelines were laid down for carrying out passive euthanasia.

-1. Decision to discontinue life support needs to be taken either by the parents or the spouse or other close relatives, or in the absence of any of them, such a decision can be taken even by a person or a body of persons acting as a next friend.
+1. The decision to discontinue life support needs to be taken either by the parents or the spouse or other close relatives or in the absence of any of them, such a decision can be taken even by a person or a body of persons acting as a next friend.

 2. Such a decision can also be taken by the doctors attending the patient as bonafide in the best interest of the patient.

-3. Every such decision needs approval from concerned High Court.
+3. Every such decision needs approval from the concerned High Court.